junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Who are you?"

 "I'm Hannah, Angel of the Lord," she introduces with a polite smile.
 "I come bearing news.
-The surviving angels ask me as representative to come to express our appreciation for your help in saving Heaven and all of us, myself included."
+The surviving angels ask me, as representative, to come to express our appreciation for your help in saving Heaven and all of us, myself included."

 "Yeah, sure."
 Dean turns away from her, losing interest quickly.
 "Unless you know how to help me save him," he grabs Cas's hand harder, as if this can stop his life from slipping away through gaps in the palm.
-"I don't have any use of you."
+"I don't have any use for you."

 "I might do," Hannah says patiently, and that regains Dean's attention.
 "Castiel is not healed because he wasn't in Heaven when the purification happened.
 But you see, the purification is not from Michael or Lucifer's grace."

 Dean jerks his head up, "It's not?"

 Hannah smiles gently, shaking her head.
 "It acts as the media, but not the medicine.
 We didn't realize it then, but when the grace comes to heal us, all of us felt it -- it's the feelings and emotions from the souls that fill in the blanks and gaps created by the darkness.
-It's your and your brother's soul that filled with the willingness to sacrifice for the world, that turned into the brightest light, purified and saved us."
+It's your and your brother's souls that were filled with the willingness to sacrifice for the world, that turned into the brightest light, purified and saved us."

 "Feelings," Dean repeats dumbly.
 "Are you saying I still got that in me?"
-He glances back at the angel lying on the bed, eyes following his each move, running into his gaze.
+He glances back at the angel lying on the bed, eyes following his every move, running into his gaze.
 "Are you saying I always have that in me to save him?"

 "Yes," Hannah says simply.

 "How do I use it?
 Stabbing myself again?"

 Hannah shakes her head.
 "Just be honest and open with it, let it all out.
 Let him know, let him feel it.
-Darkness creates holes and emptiness, you just need to fill it."
+Darkness creates holes and emptiness; you just need to fill them."

 "That's it?"
 Dean blinks, in disbelief.